Updated: Aug 29

 Allow plenty of time to get to the exam location, taking into account any potential delays or issues that may arise.

-By being punctual for exams, you can set yourself up for success and maximize your chances of doing well on the exam.
+By being punctual for exams, can be a recipe for success and maximize your chances of top marks.

 Implementation of relaxation strategies before exams.